 In 2007, Joost began studying Law at the University of Amsterdam, having previously studied for his Bachelor’s Degree in Russian Language and Culture.
 Due to his wide variety of interests, Joost has successfully completed Master’s Degrees in both Criminal and Taxation Law.
 In 2015, he completed his studies with a thesis on participation exemption.
 Joost is an aspiring member of the Nederlandse Orde van Belastingsadviseurs, which means that he closely follows the latest developments in (international) taxation law.
 He also participates in seminars organized by various bodies, such as the Ministry for Finance, the Chamber of Commerce and the University of Lausanne.

 After a short period as a journalist and translator, Joost has found his calling in the legal world.
 With business in his blood, he has always been attracted to entrepreneurship.
 During his studies, he was struck by the enormous inequality between the tax possibilities for multinationals and those for SMEs.
-He feels that this this is too disruptive to the markets.
+He feels that this is too disruptive to the markets.
 Therefore, it is Joost’s ambition to make tax benefits accessible to all entrepreneurs.
 In this area, he is committed at both a policy and client level.
-After three years with DTS, Joost is currently working as tax manager and is, among other things, responsible for the Italy Desk.
+After three years with DTS, Joost is currently working as tax manager and is, among other things, responsible for the Asia Desk.